Skip to Main Content

 Example Search in the Leadville City Directories

 Searching for the 318 W. 4th address in the Leadville City Directories provided an overwhelming amount of results.
 The earliest entry was in 1882, and the last was in 1918.
 Below is the list of names found in the city directories.
-If you would like to look at the corresponding city directory pages, it can be downloaded as a PDF document here.

 Residents of 318 W. 4th